instrumentthegrid/website-astro/src/content/about/-index.md

     <br />
     This extraordinary team includes Mike Walker (former NERC and National Grid USA executive), Matthew Burks (former Chief Strategy Officer at E Source), and Ralph Brown (former CTO at CableLabs)."
   - title: Our mission
-    description: "Early on, the GridVisibility team recognized the opportunity for cross industry collaboration between broadband and distribution grid operators.
+    description: "Early on, the GridVisibility team recognized the opportunity for cross industry collaboration between broadband and grid operators.
 Our mission is to capitalize on the synergies of the two industries for their shared benefit and benefit of the communities they serve.
     <br />
     <br />
     With a spirit of collaboration, creativity, and unparalleled technical acumen, GridVisibility solves many of the hardest reliability and resiliency challenges confronting the grid today, by providing high fidelity, low latency, and holistic GridVisibility to power grid professionals."